McWhirters: History

-McWhirter commissioned Brisbane architects Atkinson and McLay to design a substantial, five-storeyed building for this corner, and when completed in 1912, the new building became an immediate Valley landmark, seen for miles around, and dominated the Valley Corner area.
+McWhirter commissioned Brisbane architects Atkinson & McLay to design a substantial, five-storeyed building for this corner, and when completed in 1912, the new building became an immediate Valley landmark, seen for miles around, and dominated the Valley Corner area.
 Described as a vast emporium on its opening in October 1912 – and subsequently marketed as such by McWhirter – the store was well-appointed in fine materials.
 Every effort had been made to design the most modern and progressive of department stores, with new devices for the comfort, convenience and prompt attention to customers.
 On the ground level the extensive street frontages had the latest in island windows with narrow copper mouldings.
 There were five street entrances, and mosaic tiling and leadlights in the main vestibule.
 The interior was well-ventilated and well-lighted; fittings were of silky oak throughout; and the ceilings were lined with Wunderlich pressed metal.
 A sprinkler system was installed for fire prevention, there were three electric elevators for the convenience of customers, and the pneumatic cash tube system was the largest in the state.
 In an innovative move, hundreds of silky oak display tables permitted customers to browse and inspect goods without being dependent on sales assistants.
 Other goods were displayed in glass cabinets under glass counters, and there were sliding glass doors to the shelves behind the counters.

 The grand new store housed over 50 departments.
 Manchester, fabric, haberdashery, jewellery, travel goods, etc. were located on the ground floor.
 The first floor, which housed the millinery and women's clothing departments (including a corset boudoir), was particularly well-appointed.
 It contained a large circular display room with carpet on the floor, mirrors everywhere, and showcases so arranged as to form little retreats or parlours.
 On the second floor were furniture, carpets, linoleum, and on the third were crockery, glassware, kitchenware, toys, and for the convenience of customers, a tearoom overlooking the Brisbane River and suburbs.
 On the top floor were the dressmaking and tailoring workrooms, equipped with revolving pedestals for fittings.

 Clearly, McWhirters had identified their principal clientele as female, and dedicated the new building to this market.
 The men's clothing department had been relegated to the Brunswick Street store, although it did take up most of this building.
 A new boot department was opened, serving both male and female customers, but this was not located in the 1912 building.